mnot/I-D/variants/draft.md

 Content-Language: en
 Cache-Control: max-age=3600
 Variants: Content-Language;en;de
+Variant-Key: en
 Vary: Accept-Language
 Transfer-Encoding: chunked
 ~~~

 Upon receipt of this response, the cache knows that two representations of this resource are available, one with a `Content-Language` of "en", and another whose `Content-Language` is "de".

-Subsequent requests (while this response is fresh) will cause the cache to either reuse this response or forward the request, depending on what the selection algorithm `Accept-Language` and `Content-Language` determines.
+Subsequent requests (while this response is fresh) will cause the cache to either reuse this response or forward the request, depending on what the selection algorithm determines.

 So, a request with "en" in `Accept-Language` is received and its q-value indicates that it is acceptable, the stored response is used.
 A request that indicates that "de" is acceptable will be forwarded to the origin, thereby populating the cache.
 A cache receiving a request that indicates both languages are acceptable will use the q-value to make a determination of what response to return.